-For more information consult Using Gibberellic Acid to Enhance Blooms, Camellia Culture for Home Gardeners or How to Grow Camellias.
+For more information consult Using Gibberellic Acid to Enhance Blooms.

 • Select a dry spot in light to medium shade